 - Let my kid buy a Dr. Pepper – oh and Skittles.

-- Used Raid on a stupid spider (who probably would have killed me in my sleep had I not) – PS I used it in an enclosed room and didn’t open the windows.
+- Used Raid on a stupid spider (who probably would have killed me in my sleep had I not).

 - I just keep on buying BPA lined cans.